mapicella420/Project/README.md

 ---

 ### Evaluation of Domain Augmentation Techniques for Cross-Modality Liver Segmentation in CT and MRI Images
-*Questo lavoro analizza l’efficacia di tecniche di domain augmentation, in particolare AugMix e augmentazioni strutturate, per migliorare la segmentazione del fegato in immagini TC e RM.
-Utilizzando il dataset CHAOS e un modello U-Net, i risultati mostrano come tali strategie migliorino la generalizzazione cross-modality, superando un approccio basato su CycleGAN in termini di accuratezza e conservazione anatomica.*
+*This work analyzes the effectiveness of domain augmentation techniques, particularly AugMix and structured augmentations, to improve liver segmentation in CT and MRI images.
+Using the CHAOS dataset and a U-Net model, the results show how these strategies enhance cross-modality generalization, outperforming a CycleGAN-based approach in terms of accuracy and anatomical preservation.*

 📄 Report: [`Medical Imaging report`](Medical%20Imaging/Report_Medical_Imaging.pdf)

 ---

 ### Statistical Learning Techniques for Regression and Classification in Clinical Datasets
-*Questo progetto esplora metodi di supervised learning applicati a dati medici, con particolare attenzione a feature selection e tecniche di regularization (Lasso, Ridge, ElasticNet) per migliorare accuratezza e interpretabilità dei modelli.
-Attraverso una valutazione completa basata su cross-validation e metriche quali ROC AUC e F1-score, vengono evidenziate strategie per mitigare l’overfitting e potenziare le prestazioni predittive in ambito sanitario. *
+*This project explores supervised learning methods applied to medical data, with a particular focus on feature selection and regularization techniques (Lasso, Ridge, ElasticNet) to improve model accuracy and interpretability.
+Through a comprehensive evaluation based on cross-validation and metrics such as ROC AUC and F1-score, strategies to mitigate overfitting and enhance predictive performance in healthcare are highlighted.*

 📄 Report: [`Health Data Analysis report`](Health%20Data%20Analysis/Goup02_Report_Pw_HealthDataAnalytics.pdf)